 TOLL FREE: 1-877-444-3668

-Doctors at The Foot Institute – Red Deer specialise in the surgical and medical treatment of the foot and ankle.
-Foot Institute Doctors spend an average of 10 years in learning, the first 4 years in undergraduate studies to obtain a Bachelors Degree, and the next 4 years in Medical School to have a Podiatric Medical Degree.
-Podiatric Medical School is similar to traditional medical school and in fact various podiatry programmes are located within these academic institutions.
-After achieving a Podiatric Medial Degree, Doctors at the Foot Institute carry out a hospital "internship" or residency for yet another 1 to 3 years.
+Podiatrists at The Foot Institute – Red Deer provide services for the surgical and medical treatment of the ankle and foot.
+Our podiatrists invest an average of 10 years in higher education, the first four years in undergraduate studies to achieve a Bachelors Degree, and the next 4 years in Medical School to have a Podiatric Medical Degree.
+Podiatric Medical School corresponds to conventional medical school and in fact quite a number podiatry programs are located inside these institutions.
+After attaining a Podiatric Medial Degree, Doctors at the Foot Institute finish a hospital "internship" or residency for yet another 1 - 3 years.